bsy6766/Visualization/README.md

 C++

 ## Performance
 Performance of each algorithm are different.
-Some algorithm, Quad Tree for example, limits the size of total entities, but some algorithm aren't like Circle Packing.<br> I am trying to make the program to run at 60fps, which it does on my machine, but I am more focusing on implementing algorithm than optimization at this moment.<br>
+Some algorithm, Quad Tree for example, limits the size of total entities, but some algorithm can have more than 10000 entities like Circle Packing.<br> I am trying to make the program to run at 60fps, which it does on my machine, but I am more focusing on implementing algorithm than optimization at this moment.<br>

 ## Working/Tested Platforms
 Windows 10<br>